phillord/jde-with-clojure-backend/README.md

 Build uses leiningen to build jdee-nrepl, maven to build the maven plugin, and cask to build the Emacs package. jdee-sample is just for testing.

+Use
+---

+Build and install the package (use ./build.sh or just type the commands in).
+Install jdee-live.el (M-x package-install-file, then jdee-live, dist, jdee-live-0.1snapshot.el).
+Open "App.java" from jdee-sample, then M-x jdee-live-jack-in.
+After a while, you should get a Clojure shell running with the correct class path.
+So

+    (uk.org.russet.App/hello)

+should return "Hello World!".

 Status
 ------